 7 Tips for Creating Positive Classroom Culture

-I used to envy one particular sixth-grade class because that teacher always got “the good kids”.
-Her class was amazing: they walked into the room quietly, knew what to do, and were polite and helpful.
-Even other teachers noticed that her class was different.
+I used to envy one particular sixth-grade class because that teacher always got “the good kids."
+Her class was amazing: they walked into the room quietly, knew what to do, were polite and helpful...she had created a positive classroom culture everyone envied.
 I think we all strive to be like that, but I could not, for the life of me, figure out how she got them to be that way!
-Somehow, that sixth-grade teacher was able to bring a group of strange children together into a family, but how she did it remained a mystery for much of my young career.
+Somehow, that sixth-grade teacher was able to bring a group of children together into a family, but how she did it remained a mystery for much of my young career.

 One day, I built up the nerve to ask how she got her students to behave like that.
 It turns out, it was the result of spending the first month of school building community and setting the stage for the whole year.

 I began to think about starting the school year by focusing on cultural expectations instead of just rules.
-I created purposeful projects to front-load students with the cooperative skills that they would need to work with others—while also having fun, meeting others, and jump-starting standards for the year.
+I created purposeful projects to front-load students with the cooperative skills they would need to work with others — while also having fun, meeting others, and jump-starting standards for the year.

 Then one day, a new teacher asked me, "How do you get your class to behave like that?"